Azure/aksArc/README.md

 # Welcome to the AKS repo

 ## What's new
-We are now part of the Azure adaptive cloud and are now part of the AKS family.
-To reflect this huge move we have sim;lified the product name from "AKS hybrid deployment options" to AKS.
+We are now part of the Azure adaptive cloud and the AKS family.
+To reflect this huge move we have simplified the product name from "AKS hybrid deployment options" to AKS.
 When needed we will suffix AKS with a platform name i.e. AKS for Azure Stack HCI or AKS for Windows Server, in general though we are simply AKS which you can deploy on your own infrastructure and manage through the cloud using Azure Arc.

 **Why is the repo then named aksArc?**
 There is already an AKS repo and merging into that will be one of our next steps we want to make.